natalieagus/50005/docs/NS/04-network-security.md

 Details about AES are summarised as follows:
 * AES is better algorithm to perform symmetric key cryptography as opposed to 3DES
 * 128, 192, or 256-bit symmetric key is used
-* 128-bit plaintext input (padding may be needed) blocks are accepted
+* 128-bit plaintext input blocks are accepted
+  * Similarly, padding is needed for blocks < 128 bits
 * 10,12,14 rounds of encryption is performed to produce 128-bit encrypted output
 * AES replaced DES in 2001,
 * If a 128-bit key is used, brute force decryption will take 1 billion billion years (yes, double billions) even with a supercomputer